zumasys/docs/site/jbase/get-started/docker-container/README.md

 CONTAINER ID: Actual Docker ID for your container.
 IMAGE: What image this container was based on.
-COMMAND: What command was execute when the container was started.
+COMMAND: What command was executed when the container was started.
 CREATED: When it was created.
 STATUS: Status of the container.
 PORTS: Any ports forwarded.